History of artificial intelligence: Reasoning, planning and problem solving as search

 Many early AI programs used the same basic algorithm.
 To achieve some goal (like winning a game or proving a theorem), they proceeded step by step towards it (by making a move or a deduction) as if searching through a maze, backtracking whenever they reached a dead end.
 The principal difficulty was that, for many problems, the number of possible paths through the "maze" was astronomical (a situation known as a "combinatorial explosion").
 Researchers would reduce the search space by using heuristics that would eliminate paths that were unlikely to lead to a solution.

 Newell and Simon tried to capture a general version of this algorithm in a program called the "General Problem Solver".
-Other "searching" programs were able to accomplish impressive tasks like solving problems in geometry and algebra, such as Herbert Gelernter's Geometry Theorem Prover (1958) and Symbolic Automatic Integrator (SAINT), written by Minsky's student James Slagle in 1961.
+Other "searching" programs accomplished impressive results like solving problems in geometry and algebra, such as Herbert Gelernter's Geometry Theorem Prover (1958) and Symbolic Automatic Integrator (SAINT), written by Minsky's student James Slagle in 1961.
 Other programs searched through goals and subgoals to plan actions, like the STRIPS system developed at Stanford to control the behavior of the robot Shakey.